Dental Implants – San Marcos, TX

 The 4-Step Dental Implant Process

-• Surgery: Tiny holes will be made in your jawbone so that the implant posts can be placed where they need to go.
+We are pleased to provide the start-to-finish process in-house, so you don’t need to worry about seeking a referral to an outside specialist.
+Instead, our team will place each titanium post into its designated spot.
+Tiny holes will be made in your jawbone so that the implant posts can be placed where they need to go.
+Once firmly in place, the gum tissue will be closed, and protective healing caps will be placed on top of each implant.
 Our team will help you stay comfortable while the surgery is carried out.

 Benefits of Dental Implants